China buyers re-emerge, patient Fed saps dollar

 - Facebook stock down after warning on revenue growth

-LONDON, July 29 (Reuters) - World share markets were back on the climb on Thursday as the U.S. Federal Reserve signalled it was in no rush to taper stimulus and reassurances from Beijing saw beaten-up Chinese stocks leap off the canvas.
+LONDON, July 29 (Reuters) - World share markets were back on form on Thursday as the U.S. Federal Reserve signalled it was in no rush to taper stimulus and reassurances from Beijing saw beaten-up Chinese stocks leap off the canvas.

 There was also some promising news on the long-awaited U.S. infrastructure bill as the Senate voted overnight to move ahead on the $1.2 trillion deal, as well as it being a packed day of earnings and economic data.

-It meant European stocks hit fresh all-time highs though as strong earnings from Total and Shell, Airbus and others offset a near 5% drop by Swiss bank Credit Suisse (CSGN.S), which reported a near 80% profit plunge in the wake of Archegos and Greensill calamities. read more
+European stocks hit all-time highs as strong earnings from Total and Shell, Airbus and others offset a near 3% drop in Swiss bank Credit Suisse (CSGN.S), which reported a near 80% profit plunge in the wake of Archegos and Greensill calamities. read more

-MSCI's broadest index of emerging market shares (.MSCIEF) bounced 2%, having slid to its lowest since early December on Wednesday.
-Japan's Nikkei (.N225) edged up 0.7%, while South Korea (.KS11) finished 0.2%.
+MSCI's broadest index of emerging market shares (.MSCIEF) also bounced 2% having slid to its lowest since early December on Wednesday.
+China's Tencent and Alibaba make up 10% of that index alone.

-S&P 500 futures were up a more subdued 0.1%.
-Nasdaq futures dipped 0.1%, perhaps weighed by a retreat in Facebook stock.
+Japan's Nikkei (.N225) had also edged up 0.7% in Asia.
+S&P 500 futures were up a more subdued 0.15% though and Nasdaq futures dipped 0.1%, perhaps weighed by a retreat in Facebook stock.

-Facebook (FB.O) had shed 3.5% in the aftermarket moves on Wednesday after it had warned that its revenue growth would "decelerate significantly", even as it reported strong ad sales. read more
+Facebook (FB.O) fell 3.6% in after-hours trading after it warned revenue growth would "decelerate significantly" following Apple's recent update to its iOS operating system which is expected to heavily impact target ads. read more

-Markets had see-sawed overnight when the Federal Reserve policy statement said progress had been made toward its economic goals, seeming to bring nearer the day when it might start tapering its massive asset-buying campaign.
+Markets were still digesting the Federal Reserve's policy statement after it said progress had been made toward its economic goals, seeming to bring nearer the day when it might start tapering its massive asset-buying campaign.

 Peak growth was also a nagging theme.
 Data due later on Thursday is expected to show the U.S. economy likely grew at the fastest pace in 38 years in the last quarter as government aid and vaccinations fuelled spending. read more

-However, Fed Chair Jerome Powell took a dovish turn by emphasising that they were "some ways away" from substantial progress on jobs that is needed to start tapering. read more
+However, Fed Chair Jerome Powell added a dovish slant at the central bank's news conference by emphasising that they were "some ways away" from the substantial progress on jobs needed to start tapering. read more

-JPMorgan economist Michael Feroli said: "there are three more (U.S.) job reports before the November meeting, and two more between the November and December meetings".

-"We continue to expect a December announcement, though we see a risk it could occur in November."
+JPMorgan economist Michael Feroli said there were three more U.S. job reports before the November meeting, and then two more between the November and December meetings.
+"We continue to expect a December announcement (on tapering), though we see a risk it could occur in November," Feroli said.

-While the next Fed meeting is not until late September, the annual Jackson Hole policy symposium is on Aug.
-26-28, meaning the tapering talk won't be taking a break.
+While the next Fed meeting is not until late September, there is also the annual Jackson Hole policy symposium on Aug.
+26-28, meaning tapering talk won't be taking a break.

-"My view is that the Fed policy rate will have a 1% handle" longer term, said PineBridge's Global Head of Credit and Fixed Income, Steven Oh.
+"My view is that (longer term) the Fed policy rate will have a 1% handle," said PineBridge's Global Head of Credit and Fixed Income Steven Oh.
 "I don't see an outcome where we see runaway inflation by any stretch of the imagination".

-The pattern was the same for the dollar, which edged up on the FOMC statement only to flag on Powell's remarks and then dribble lower in both Asia and European trading.
+The pattern was the same for the dollar, which edged up after the FOMC statement only to flag on Powell's remarks and then dribble lower in both Asia and European trading.

 That left the euro up at $1.1871 , and some way from its recent four-month trough of $1.1750.

-In commodity markets, China-sensitive copper rose 1.25% and gold nudged up to $1,817 an ounce but remains in the $30 range of the past 17 sessions.
+In commodity markets, China-sensitive copper rose 1.25% and gold nudged up to $1,817 an ounce , though it remained in the $30 range of the past 17 sessions.

 Oil prices also firmed after data showed U.S. crude inventories fell to pre-pandemic levels, bringing the market's focus back to tight supplies rather than rising COVID-19 infections.